Galmpton C of E Primary School

 How do we assess and review progress towards agreed outcomes, and how are parents, children and young people involved in this process?

-All children that require support that is ‘additional to and different from’ every other member of their year group is given an Individual Education Plan (IEP) or implementation plan.
+All children that require support that is ‘additional to and different from’ every other member of their year group is given an Individual Learning Plan (ILP) or implementation plan.
 This will outline your child’s targets and strategies needed to help your child to achieve them.
-Two copies of this plan will be sent home to parents so that they can read it and sign it and return a copy to school.
-Parents are welcome to discuss the IEP at termly parent’s meetings or whenever they feel a concern has not been fully addressed through the IEP.
+Parents/ carers are given a log in to the Provision Mapping Tool to view and comment on the LIP.
+Parents/ carers are also welcome to discuss the ILP at termly parent’s meetings or whenever they feel a concern has not been fully addressed through the ILP.
 A set amount of time is agreed for achieving the targets and then they are reviewed once this time has elapsed.
 If progress has not been made further assessments are carried out and parents are informed of any changes.
-If targets are met it will be decided between the class teacher and the SENDCo to set more targets or take your child off an IEP.
-This will be discussed with parents when appropriate.
-The progress of SEN pupils is monitored closely by the assessment co-ordinator, the SENDCo and the Headteacher as well as individual class teachers.
+If targets are met it will be decided between the class teacher and the SENDCo to set more targets or take your child off an ILP.
+This will be discussed with parents/ carers when appropriate.
+The progress of pupils with SEND is monitored closely by the SENDCo and the head teacher as well as individual class teachers.

 Any child that has an EHC Plan has their long term aims and specific objectives reviewed annually at an arranged meeting that involves parents, the child, school staff and any relevant outside agencies.